The Oil Market Missed Some Fascinating News

 Oil prices moved lower on May 16th, despite some rather interesting news that came out, courtesy of the IEA (International Energy Agency).
 While not all pieces of data released by the party happened to be positive, I would classify the majority of it in that way.
 Seeing as how I am dedicated to following the oil market closely, I will look at all of this data and give my thoughts on what it should mean for investors in companies like Whiting Petroleum (NYSE:WLL), Chesapeake Energy Corp.
-(NYSE:CHK), Approach Resources (NASDAQ:AREX), and Legacy Reserves (NASDAQ:LGCY), as well as for the United States Oil ETF (NYSEARCA:USO) and other oil-related ETFs moving forward.
+(NYSE:CHK), Approach Resources (NASDAQ:AREX), and Legacy Reserves (NASDAQ:LGCY) as well as for the United States Oil ETF (NYSEARCA:USO) and other oil-related ETFs moving forward.

 Demand has been weaker than expected